fabulosa/Course-Search-/readme.md

 * conda create -n course_search python=3.8
 * conda activate course_search

-Then you can either manually install all the required packages above (recommended) or go to the main directory Course\_Search and run:
+Then you can either manually install all the required packages listed in 1 (recommended) or go to the main directory Course\_Search and run:

 * conda env update --file environment.yml (might take long)